-Give a copy to your agent, doctor and other family members or close friends.
+Give a copy to your agent, health care provider and other family members or close friends.
 Keep a copy with your important papers.
-You might want to put a note on your refrigerator telling who your agent is and where a copy of the proxy is.
-Also, below is a card you can cut out and carry in your wallet to help identify your health care wishes.
+You might want to put a note on your refrigerator stating who your agent is and where a copy of the proxy is located.
+Also, this brochure includes a form you can cut out and carry in your wallet to help identify your health care wishes.